Translated by Lester Somera

 Written by ニコ

 Travel between Kyoto and Tokyo using the Shinkansen (bullet train) or the night bus.
-In this article, we compare these two options so you can choose the one that is best for you and enjoy your trip to Kyoto!
+In this article, we compare these two options and their costs, and look at airplane routes, too, so you can choose the one that is best for you to enjoy a trip to the ancient capital.

-Kyoto prospered as the capital city of Japan for over a millennium - from 794 to 1869 AD.
-Even today, Kyoto is home to rows upon rows of the shrines and temples that represent Japan, and swarms of tourists from all over the world come to enjoy the unique atmosphere and traditional culture of this quintessential sightseeing destination.
+Kyoto prospered as the capital city of Japan for over a millennium: from 794 to 1869.
+This ancient capital remains home to rows upon rows of the shrines and temples that represent Japan.

-Kyoto is 372 kilometers from Tokyo, and can be reached via shinkansen (bullet train), local trains, or day/night buses.
-Another option is to fly to Osaka or Kobe, then head to Kyoto via train or bus.
-There are plenty of ways to travel from Tokyo to Kyoto; having said that, we recommend that travelers who want a comfortable and speedy trip should take the shinkansen, while those who are primarily concerned about price should use the night bus.
+Kyoto is 372 kilometers, or 231 miles, from Tokyo, and can be reached via Shinkansen (bullet train), local trains, or highway buses.
+There are plenty of ways to travel from Tokyo to Kyoto: in particular, travelers who want a comfortable and speedy trip should take the Shinkansen.
+Those who are trying to save money should use the night bus.
+Taking an airplane is also possible.

 How To Get From Tokyo To Kyoto By Shinkansen